JohannesLorenz/lmms-wiki/Reporting-Issues.md

 If your issue revolves around a specific project file or audio file, upload that somewhere and link to it.
 Be sure that the file is *easily* and *safely* downloadable (Downloading should not require one to create an account and the website hosting the download should not be a risk for viruses).

 If you were able to capture any useful output from the program (for example, a stack trace or a core dump after the program crashed), then attach that as well.
-If the stack trace is brief (less than 30-40 lines), embed it directly in the post and enclose it between two sets of triple-backticks as below (this will make it render in an easily-readable format):
+For how to collect stack trace, [you can find it here.](https://github.com/LMMS/lmms/wiki/Debugging-LMMS) If the stack trace is brief (less than 30-40 lines), embed it directly in the post and enclose it between two sets of triple-backticks as below (this will make it render in an easily-readable format):

 \`\`\`
 [insert stack trace here]